Han-314/lab3D/README.md

 When clicks on an item, it displays relevant infomations (details).

 ### Intersect
-When objects interact with each other, the corresponding reaction is displayed
+When objects interact with each other, the corresponding reaction is displayed.

+### Input
+User can enter their ID in the simulation.

 ### Highlighting
 When an object is selected, it will be highlighted.